-The final two modifiers //g and //c concern multiple matches.
+The final two modifiers we will disccuss here, //g and //c, concern multiple matches.
 The modifier //g stands for global matching and allows the matching operator to match within a string as many times as possible.
-In scalar context, successive invocations against a string will have $^{\cdot}//g$ jump from match to match, keeping track of position in the string as it goes along.
+In scalar context, successive invocations against a string will have //g jump from match to match, keeping track of position in the string as it goes along.
 You can get or set the position with the pos() function.